frostbone25/Unity-Baked-Volumetrics/README.md

 This is similar to **Post Processing V2**, but an optimization was added to where the volumetrics are rendered at half resolution and upsampled.

 ### Scene Based
-The scene based solution is for circumstances where you don't have the abillity to create custom post processing effects.
+First implementation of the effect implemented as a scene based effect.
+This is for circumstances where you can't create custom post processing effects.
 Why the heck would this be the case?
 A good example of this scenario is VRChat where you can't make custom post processing effects, but you can still make shaders within the scene itself.

-Note that this version requires that there is a camera rendering a camera depth texture.
-This works automatically for deferred rendering, but for forward rendering the camera depth texture flag must be enabled.
-If you don't have access to the main camera properties there are a couple of tricks you can do to enable the rendering of the depth texture in forward rendering.
+This REQUIRES camera depth generation enabled.
+This works automatically for deferred rendering, but not for forward rendering by default.
+You can enable it by using C# scripting.
+However if you don't have access to the main camera properties there are other ways of enabling it.

 ***Camera Depth Texture Trick 1:*** If the post processing stack is avaliable, you can enable ambient occlusion which will enable the camera depth texture generation flag.
-For a low overhead If your world doesn't need AO then I suggest putting the quality settings at its lowest so the cost of the AO effect is smaller.
-The intensity value also needs to be greater than 0 otherwise the effect won't be active.
+For a low overhead put the AO quality settings at its lowest if you don't intend to use it. *(The intensity value also needs to be greater than 0 otherwise the effect won't be active)*

 ***Camera Depth Texture Trick 2:***  Courtesy of [orels1](https://github.com/orels1), Create a directional light, that casts shadows.
 Set the culling layer on that directional light to hit a specific layer which will cause unity to enable camera depth texture generation.